apache/www-site/content/foundation/marks/register.md

 We all want other people and organizations to use our great software, and the permissive Apache license allows this.
-But it's important to ensure that your project community gets the credit you deserve for the work you've done, and that when other organizations use your trademarks they provide [*attribution*](//www.apache.org/foundation/marks/faq/#attribution) to Apache, and a [guide for the proper way to refer to Apache product names](//www.apache.org/foundation/marks/guide).
+But it's important to ensure that your project community gets the credit you deserve for the work you've done, and that when other organizations use your trademarks, they provide [*attribution*](//www.apache.org/foundation/marks/faq/#attribution) to Apache, and a [guide for the proper way to refer to Apache product names](//www.apache.org/foundation/marks/guide).

 Being aware means reviewing the vendors and other websites that talk about or use your Apache project, and ensuring that they're respecting our trademarks and treating your project's brand appropriately.
-Raising any brand misuse or infringement is critical to ensure other organizations use your project brand in an appropriate way.
+Raising any cases of brand misuse or infringement is critical to ensure other organizations use your project brand in an appropriate way.
 We have detailed [best practices for reporting trademark misuse by third parties](//www.apache.org/foundation/marks/reporting.html).